sd2020spring/Breakout/proposals/proposal2.md

     Gleam
     missingno
     Leather
+    numpy

-matplotlibBy doing this, we will get to explore:
+By doing this, we will get to explore:

-    Efficient data visualization skill
+    Efficient data visualization
-    data scrapping skill
+    Data scraping skills
-    machine learning skill
+    Machine learning

 Our minimum viable product includes having: